Borscht or Red Beet Soup Recipe

 - 1 large onion peeled, diced

-- 4 tbsp flat leaf Italian parsley chopped
+- 4 tbsp flat leaf Italian parsley finely chopped

 - 2 tbsp dill chopped

-Once the meat is tender, remove it from the pot and shred to small pieces.
+Once the beef is cooked, remove it from the pot and shred it to small pieces.
 Discard the vegetables, aromatics and impurities from the broth and discard.

-Add diced potatoes to the beef broth (water in which the meat was cooking) and cook on medium heat until fork tender.
+Add diced potatoes and cook on medium heat until fork tender, about 7-9 minutes.

-Once the potatoes are cooked, add shredded meat and beans.
+Once the potatoes are cooked, add the shredded beef and beans.
 Bring to boil.

-Add the beet mixture to the pot, bring to boil and turn off right away.
+Add the sauteed vegetable mixture to the pot, bring to boil and turn off right away.
 Boiling too long past it coming to a boil will cook off the deep red color of the beets.

 For optimal flavor, allow flavors to mend for 20-30 minutes before serving.